Remote Notarization in Missouri and Illinois During the COVID-19 PandemicJune 12, 2020

 This alert explains remote and electronic notarization in Missouri and Illinois pursuant to each state’s executive order, and discusses any special requirements with respect to estate planning and litigation documents.

 Missouri Remote and Electronic Notarization

-On April 6, 2020, Missouri Governor Mike Parson issued Executive Order 20-12, which was later extended via Executive Order 20-14, temporarily permitting remote notarizations until December 30, 2020 in order to provide a secure and safe method by which to execute legal documents and reduce the spread of COVID-19.
+On April 6, 2020, Missouri Governor Mike Parson issued Executive Order 20-12, which was later extended via Executive Order 20-14 and 20-19, temporarily permitting remote notarizations until March 31, 2021 in order to provide a secure and safe method by which to execute legal documents and reduce the spread of COVID-19.
 The Order temporarily suspends the requirement that the signatory personally appear before a notary public and allows notarization of documents utilizing audio-video technology, provided that certain conditions are satisfied.
 These conditions include the following: